upiterbarg/upiterbarg.github.io/index.md

 * What is the most efficient way to generate synthetic date for improving language model capabilities?

-* When is next-token prediction a sufficient training objective for reasoning and decision-making?
+* When is next-token prediction a sufficient pretraining objective for reasoning and decision-making?
 How does the structure of data impact the downstream expressivity of model representations?

 My work touches on **generative modeling** and **reinforcement learning** across modalities (vision, natural language processing, simulators, etc.).
 I'm also broadly interested in scientific applications for deep learning, such as weather and climate modeling.